-Located in Padangtegal village, Ubud Monkey Forest is a Hindu temple complex, nature reserve and popular tourist attraction visited by more than 10,000 tourists per month.
+Nestled in a dense swath of rainforest within the Padangtegal village, Ubud Monkey Forest is a Hindu temple complex, nature reserve and popular tourist attraction visited by more than 10,000 tourists per month.
 Officially named the Sacred Monkey Forest Sanctuary, the Balinese call it Mandala Wisata Wanara Wana and consider it an important educational, economic, spiritual and conservation centre.
-Nestled in a dense swath of rainforest, the monkey forest and temples have a real Indiana Jones feel to them.
-While the temples themselves are also part of the attraction for tourists, the real stars of the show are the greedy, grey-haired long-tail macaques who inhabit the jungle.
+While the temples are part of the attraction for tourists, the real stars of the show are the cheeky, grey-haired, long-tail creatures who inhabit the jungle.

-Covering approximately 10 hectares, Ubud Monkey Forest features more than 115 different species of trees and is heavily forested.
-Running through the grounds is a deep ravine where a rocky stream flows at the base.
-There are a number of walking trails which allow visitors to access many areas of the park including the stream and ravine.
-Also located within Ubud Monkey Forest are a conservation area, open stage, public hall and gallery, a composting facility, first aid centre, canteen, toilet facilities and parking.
+Covering approximately 10 hectares, Ubud Monkey Forest features more than 700 cheeky monkeys and 115 different species of trees and is heavily forested.
+Running through the grounds is a deep gorge where a rocky stream flows at the base.
+There are a number of walking trails which allow visitors to access many areas of the park including the stream and gorge.
+Also located within Ubud Monkey Forest is a conservation area, open stage, public hall and gallery, a composting facility, first aid centre, canteen, toilet facilities and parking.